 Every child deserves a quality education that fits his or her individual needs as a student.
-But public schools in Oregon haven’t risen to meet that challenge.
-Instead, children are often left with a one-size-fits-all system that doesn’t provide them with the teaching approach they need to succeed.
+Public schools are often a one-size-fits-all system, which doesn’t usually provide alternative teaching approaches that so many children need to succeed.

 - Charter schools (public schools that are privately run and that parents can choose no matter their location)

 - Education Savings Accounts (sometimes known as opportunity scholarships) which allow students to have their own personal education accounts funded by a major portion of their state allocation to their public school district, allowing them to choose a variety of private schools, tutors, online learning options and more.

 - Education tax credits (which allow individual taxpayers and businesses to donate to scholarship-granting organizations and to take a tax credit for the donation)